SiclaitGitHub/osticket-prereqs/README.md

 A rewrite module, often referred to as URL rewriting engine, is a software component that allows for the modification of incoming URL requests in a web server.
 The module operates based on predefined rules, allowing it to make complex changes to URLs, either for the purpose of URL redirection or to make URLs more human-readable and SEO-friendly.

-   - Download the lastest version of the Rewrite Module off of the website
+   - Download the latest version of the Rewrite Module off of the website

 <img width="899" alt="Screen Shot 2023-07-10 at 2 17 15 PM" src="https://github.com/SiclaitGitHub/osticket-prereqs/assets/139138443/2f3f8615-9619-4ed3-97b8-09f3591052e0">